mdimec4/eCookbook/README.md

  | CHEF_DB_PORT                     | 5432           |
  | CHEF_LISTEN_ADDR                 | :4006          |
  | ALLRECIPES_MIDDLEWARE_HOST_PORT  | localhost:4007 |

+ ## Allrecipes middleware

+ Cookbook has the ability to process allrecepies.com recipes by simply inserting alrecipes.com URL or decipe ID.
+For this it relies on external webservice called https://github.com/mdimec4/allrecipes.
+You need to set ``ALLRECIPES_MIDDLEWARE_HOST_PORT`` accordingly.

 ## Docker
  Use provided ```Dockerfile``` to buld docker image.